 The bold, dark brush lettering used for the logo font, with the vivid red and aqua that contrast vividly with the brush black and white spot pattern makes this brand board for this fictitious fine-wine company stand out for us.
 We also really like the geometric parakeet logo mark that combines the bright colours and spot pattern.

 7. Sneaky Veg – Vicki Turner

 There are so many things we love about this brand board for the Sneaky Veg blog!
 The colour palette is bright, bold and eye-catching, and the simple shapes that make up the little vegetable illustrations are fun and engaging, especially for children.
 We also get quite a retro feel when looking at this brand board – from the combination of the colours, shapes and the use of the font Futura.

 8. The Baking Bird – Earl Grey Creative

-Like most of the brand boards in this list, it was the bold colour palette and hand drawn font for the logo that caught our attention with this brand board for The Baking Bird blog.
-Sadly no longer around, this brand identity comes across as warm and homely, which is exactly what you would expect from a blog all about baking and cooking!
+Like most of the brand boards on this list, it was the bold colour palette and hand-drawn font for the logo that caught our attention with this brand board for The Baking Bird blog.
+Sadly no longer around, this brand identity comes across as warm and homely, precisely what you would expect from a blog all about baking and cooking!